kwalczak80/Speedy-cars/README.md

 ### Preserving search inputs selected by the user

 The search form does not reset the values ​​entered or selected by the user after each search, which can be very helpful.
-I.e., the user can search for a specific car model (which they selected earlier) by changing only the price range—no need to make all selections again.
+I.e., the user can search for a specific car model (which they selected earlier) by changing only the price range — no need to make all selections again.
 To reset the form to its default values, the user has to click on the **Search** link located in the navigation bar.

 ### About page